bgaze/ipsum-html/doc/nodes.md

 ### Void nodes

 HTML void elements are self closing tags, such as `link` or `input`.
-They have no content and only accept attributes: any content related method will have no effect.
+They have no content and only accept attributes: __any content related method will have no effect__.

 Void elements are inline, and this status cannot be changed : a void element will always be printed on one line.